netglue/Expressive-Prismic-Defaults/README.md

-# Expressive Prismic Website Defaults 'Module'
+# WIP: Expressive Prismic Website Defaults 'Module'

+## Introduction

+This is a module/library for a Zend Expressive app or website to help working with [prismic.io](https://prismic.io)'s content management api/platform.
+It depends on the [Expressive Prismic](https://github.com/netglue/Expressive-Prismic) module which provides the basics like an api instance in your di container etc.

 Note: As this is in the same namespace as the main `ExpressivePrismic` module, care must be taken to avoid namespace clashes.